cmyerskeitt/cmyerskeitt/README.md

 I'm a Full Stack Software Engineer utilizing Javascript and Ruby on Rails to create some really awesome projects.

 As an educator turned software engineer, I embody a natural curiosity for learning.

-As a recent graduate of Flatiron School's Software Engineering program, I am excited about the endless amount of learning ahead of me.
+I am super excited about the endless amount of learning ahead of me.

-I have great planning and time management skills that increase my ability to create efficient code.
+This past year, I managed to complete my software engineering bootcamp part-time while teaching during a pandemic and being a wife and mom to a small child.
+I say all this to say that I have great planning and time management skills that increase my ability to create efficient code.

-I get excited to verbalize and communicate the thought process behind creating web applications that solve real-world problems.
+As I transition out of the classroom into the tech world, I'm most excited to bring many of my teaching skills with me.
+I think my teaching experience will make me exceptionally great at being able to verbalize and communicate the thought process behind web applications.

 Get In Touch
 <br>